 If you're a Baby Boomer or a member of Gen Z, you may be hyper-aware of the reality of ageism.
 You've run into skepticism of your skill set or saviness because of a perceived lack of experience.
 For Boomers the assumption is a lack of experience using digital tools.
 For Gen Z the assumption is a lack of experience in the workforce indicating they cannot handle large responsibilities.
 But no matter which generation you identify with, everyone in the workforce has something in common: we will all experience a beginning, middle, and end to our careers.
-So while the unfair perceived assumptions within the realm of "ageism" may not be at the forefront of everyone's career concerns at the moment, rest assured, they more than likely will be at some point.
+So while speech patterns, and even interview questions.

 In our research we wanted to find out how ageism plays out in the workplace.
-We found that it manifested notably in adjustments to wardrobe, speech patterns, and even interview questions.
+We found that it manifested notably in adjustments to wardrobe, the unfair perceived assumptions within the realm of "ageism" may not be at the forefront of everyone's career concerns at the moment, rest assured, they more than likely will be at some point.